-Making tires more energy efficient
+Making tires and vehicles more energy efficient

 Michelin is the inventor of the "green tire", which reduces rolling resistance while at the same time improving safety and longevity - a quality Michelin is eager to point out to opinion leaders and drivers.
 It stresses the importance of choosing the right tire and inflating it to the correct pressure to reduce fuel consumption.
 Extending tire life also makes it possible to amortize the quantity of raw materials and energy used in the manufacturing process over more kilometers.
-At end-2014, MICHELIN low-energy tires (on the market since 1992) had saved a total of nearly 19 billion liters of fuel and avoided the emission of nearly 47.5 million metric tons of CO2 (a saving of 0.2l/100km of fuel).

 The automobile fuel cell